cnorick/curse-of-strahd-notes/Misc/Vistani Lore.md

 - The Vistani have deep-rooted beliefs and superstitions that they pass down from one generation to the next
 - The souls of those who die in Barovia can’t escape to the afterlife
 	- They are prisoners in Strahd’s domain.
-- Some Vistani women are blessed with prescience.
-Of all the great Vistani fortune-tellers, none compares to Madam Eva.
-If knowledge of the future is what you seek, Madam Eva will tell you your fate.
+- Some Vistani women are blessed with prescience
+	- Of all the great Vistani fortune-tellers, none compares to Madam Eva
+	- If knowledge of the future is what you seek, Madam Eva will tell you your fate

-A prescient Vistana can’t see her own future or the future of another Vistana.
-It is the burden of the Vistani’s great gift that their own fates can’t be divined.
+- A prescient Vistana can’t see her own future or the future of another Vistana
+	- It is the burden of the Vistani’s great gift that their own fates can’t be divined

-Vistani curses are potent, but they are invoked with great caution.
-Vistani know that to curse one who is undeserving of such punishment can have grave consequences for the one who utters such a curse.
+- Vistani curses are potent, but they are invoked with great caution
+	- Vistani know that to curse one who is undeserving of such punishment can have grave consequences for the one who utters such a curse

-Ravens carry lost souls within them, so killing one is bad luck.
+- Ravens carry lost souls within them, so killing one is bad luck (not true}